airbrake/airbrake/README.md

 ------------------

 The airbrake gem is capable of telling the user information about the error that just happened via the user_information option.
-They can give this error number in bug resports, for example.
+They can give this error number in bug reports, for example.
 By default, if your 500.html contains the text

     <!-- AIRBRAKE ERROR -->